pratikdas/my_articles/step-functions.md

   }
 }
 ```
+Our state machine definition in ASL contains a collection of `state` objects.
+It has the following mandatory fields:
+* `States`: This field contains a set of `state` objects.
+Each element of the set is a key-value pair with the name of the state as `key` and an associated `state` object as the value.
+* `StartAt`: This field contains the name of one of the state objects in the `States` collection from where the state machine will start execution.

 This structure has the `States` field containing the collection of all the state objects with names like: `check inventory`, `cancel order`, `update inventory`, etc. The value of the field: `StartAt` is `check inventory` which means that the state machine starts execution from the state named `check inventory`.

 Each state object has a `Type` attribute for the type of the state and a `Next` attribute.
 The `Next` attribute contains the name of the next state that the state machine will execute.